Divorce Law in New Hampshire

 Step 1: File the Divorce Law Petition

-The divorce law process begins when one spouse files a legal petition to terminate the marriage.
-The petition must include:
+The process begins when one spouse files a petition asking the court to dissolve the marriage.
+The petition must include a legal basis for the divorce, proof that a spouse meets residency requirements, and any other information the state requires.

 Step 2: Request Temporary Orders